vippsas/vipps-report-api/vipps-report-api.md

 [Settlement guide: Periodization](settlement-guide.md#periodization)
 for more details.

-## Give access to an accounting partner
+## Accounting partners

+The Report APPI can be used by the merchant itself, and by the merchant's accounting partner.

 Merchants must give access to their accounting partner on [portal.vipps.no](https://portal.vipps.no).